zootalures/fn/docs/operating/docker-swarm/README.md

 *Prerequisite 2: It assumes that your running environment is already configured to use Swarm's master scheduler.*

-This is a step-by-step procedure to execute Oracle Functions on top of Docker Swarm cluster.
-It works by having Oracle Functions daemon started through Swarm's master, however the tasks are executed on each host locally.
-In production, database and message queue must be external to Oracle Functions execution, this guarantees robustness of the service against failures.
+This is a step-by-step procedure to execute Fn on top of Docker Swarm cluster.
+It works by having Fn daemon started through Swarm's master, however the tasks are executed on each host locally.
+In production, database and message queue must be external to Fn execution, this guarantees robustness of the service against failures.

 We strongly recommend you deploy your own HA Redis and PostgreSQL clusters.
 Otherwise, you can follow the instructions below and have them set in single nodes.